 From humanitarian assignments in over 50 countries and with residence in Laos and Vietnam for over 20 years, I have a deep working knowledge of conditions and requirements.

-Commercial assignments revolve the documentation of construction of large hydropower projects and the gold mining industry.
-I spent 6 years working on a visual survey of a dam construction in Laos following the process for builders and local communities from turf cutting to power generation.
+Commercial assignments have been within large hydropower projects and the gold mining industry.
+I spent 6 years visually documenting dam construction in Laos, from turf cut to power generation.

 I mentors groups and individuals in the skills, sensitivities, and processes of documentary photography specifically within a developing world context, including sessions on digital demystification, visual literacy, image ethics and identity protection.

 - RISC training